 Between responsible tequila breaks, our six-person crew managed to squeeze in plenty of city exploration, long walks (I regretted my decision to pack exclusively fancy footwear), bustling outdoor markets, and visits to Chapultepec Castle and Frida Kahlo’s house, which I considered rather impressive.
 Especially since my past bachelorette activities have mostly involved rolling around on a lounge chair, carbo-loading, and inhaling cocktails through a penis straw.
 Needless to say, I felt very accomplished and smug as I ate my airport gummy bears on Sunday.

-There are many wonderful things to be said about Mexico City, but the real selling point for me—after the abundance of brightly colored walls to take blogger pics in front of—was the food.
+There are many wonderful things to be said about Mexico City, but the real selling point for me was the food.
 We had some truly epic feasts, one of which went down at a festive little spot called Azul Condesa.
-The menu offered a smorgasbord of traditional Mexican fare, but there was also a surprise.
+The menu offered a smorgasbord of Mexican delicacies, but there was also a surprise.
 It was…wait for it…

 MANGO MONTH!!!
 This mango fiesta was taken very seriously, and the menu included a bright yellow, double-page insert with recipes featuring the fruit.
 (One of the walls of the restaurant was also covered in a matching floor to ceiling poster announcing the month-long fruit celebration.
 Commitment!)
 The sheer volume of mango dishes was mindblowing, and as a mango fetishist, I was equally thrilled and overwhelmed.